Ivete Sangalo: 2009–2011: Pode Entrar, motherhood, US tour

-On Saturday, September 11, the singer made an appearance at Dave Matthews Band's show in Dallas, Texas, where she performed with the band the song "You And Me", in a Portuguese-English version.
+On Saturday, September 11, the singer made an appearance at Dave Matthews Band's show in Dallas, Texas, where she performed the song "You And Me" with the band, in a Portuguese-English version.
 This performance was also recorded and featured on her live DVD.

-The singer also made an appearance at Gigi D'Alessio's show in Rome on Tuesday, September 21.
-They performed an Italian version of her success "Se eu não te amasse tanto assim" and "Easy", Lionel Richie's cover, that had been previously performed at the Madison Square Garden and the DCU Center.
+The singer made an appearance at Gigi D'Alessio's show in Rome on Tuesday, September 21.
+They performed an Italian version of her hit "Se eu não te amasse tanto assim" and "Easy", a Lionel Richie cover that had been previously performed at the Madison Square Garden and the DCU Center.

-The Multishow ao Vivo: Ivete Sangalo no Madison Square Garden record was released on December 7, after being broadcast on December 5 at Brazilian cable TV Multishow.
-On launch day on December 7, the disc had sold over 300,000 copies in its only pre-sale, which earned him a certified Triple Platinum and Gold Record by ABPD.
-At the end of January, the DVD is leading Brazilian charts for the seventh consecutive week since its debut.
-Its first single "Acelera Aê (Noite do bem)" also managed to peak No. 1 on Brazilian charts and "Desejo de Amar" was chosen to be the 2011 Carnival's song.
+The "Multishow ao Vivo: Ivete Sangalo no Madison Square Garden" record was released on December 7, after being broadcast on December 5 by Brazilian cable TV channel Multishow.
+On launch day on December 7, the disc had sold over 300,000 copies in its only pre-sale, which earned it a certification of a Triple Platinum and Gold Record by ABPD.
+At the end of January, the DVD was leading the Brazilian charts for the seventh consecutive week since its debut.
+Its first single "Acelera Aê (Noite do bem)" also managed to peak at No. 1 on the Brazilian charts and "Desejo de Amar" was chosen to be the 2011 Carnival song.

-In 2010, Ivete Sangalo joined forces with Avon as a celebrity judge for Avon Voices, Avon's first ever global, online singing talent search for women and songwriting competition for men and women.
+In 2010, Ivete Sangalo appeared as a celebrity judge for Avon Voices, Avon's first ever global, online singing talent search for women and songwriting competition for men and women.

 2012–present: Real Fantasia

-The art director who works with Madonna, Giovanni Bianco, paused in their holiday in Sardinia (Italy), to work in graphic design from Sangalo's eighth studio album, Real Fantasia, released in October 2012.
+The art director who works with Madonna, Giovanni Bianco, put his holiday in Sardinia (Italy) on hold to work on the graphic design for Sangalo's eighth studio album, Real Fantasia, released in October 2012.

 In 2015, Sangalo performed at the music festival Rock in Rio USA in Las Vegas.

-The cultural program of the 2016 Summer Paralympics closing ceremony was structured as a concert, being headlined by Ivete Sangalo and Gaby Amarantos, joined by Vanessa da Mata, Céu, Saulo Fernandes, Saulo Laucas, Sepultura guitarist Andreas Kisser, Armandinho, Jonathan Bastos, the groups Nação Zumbi and Dream Team do Passinho, and the funk singer Nego do Borel joined by special guest Calum Scott who called her of "Brazilian Beyoncé" - a way to explain to the UK public the grandeur of Bahia in Brazil.
-"I can barely explain how much I am honored to be on that stage, helping to end one of the greatest and most inspiring events, along with the Brazilian Beyoncé.
+The cultural program of the 2016 Summer Paralympics closing ceremony was structured as a concert, being headlined by Ivete Sangalo and Gaby Amarantos, joined by Vanessa da Mata, Céu, Saulo Fernandes, Saulo Laucas, Sepultura guitarist Andreas Kisser, Armandinho, Jonathan Bastos, the groups Nação Zumbi and Dream Team do Passinho, and the funk singer Nego do Borel joined by special guest Calum Scott who called her the "Brazilian Beyoncé" – a way to explain to the UK public the grandeur of Bahia in Brazil.
+"I can barely explain how honoured I am to be on this stage, helping to close one of the greatest and most inspiring events, along with the Brazilian Beyoncé.
 It was amazing", said the singer to the British newspaper "Hull Daily Mail".
-Ivete not only caught the attention of the British singer - the international press also highlighted the Bahian performance.
-The CNN site called the singer "megastar".
-But The Guardian newspaper Ivete defined as 'the most influential woman of Brazil'.
-An information that drew the attention of the international press was the representative of Ivete, which has no less than 12 million followers on Instagram, for example.
+Ivete not only caught the attention of the British singer – the international press also highlighted the Bahian performance.
+The CNN site called the singer a "megastar".
+But The Guardian newspaper defined Ivete as 'the most influential woman in Brazil'.
+Something that drew the attention of the international press was that Ivete, has over 12 million followers on Instagram, for example.

 She performed the theme song for the Latin American Spanish and Brazilian Portuguese dubs of the 2017 DuckTales series.